djamrozik/json-to-go/README.md

-# json-to-golang
+# json-to-go.com

 ## About

-[json-to-golang](http://json-to-golang.com) is a simple web app to convert raw json to a golang struct.
+[json-to-go.com](http://json-to-go.com) is a simple web app to convert raw json to a golang struct.

 The main logic is in `server/lib/json_str.go`.